Why would you ever think about investing in a country other than Australia?

 “I like being this person with an international property portfolio,” says Montagu-Pollack.
 “The amounts of money are frankly tiny, since what we own are each small flats, but it’s quite nice.
 It’s a sort of tourism with a purpose.”

 One of the more common places for Australian investors to look has been America.
 While there are some complications, such as exchange rates and the difficulties of finding finance, there are many who see the benefits as too much to ignore.

-For one, there are many US homes being sold right now under foreclosure, and thus many prices marked well below what would seemingly be market value.
-In the first quarter of 2009 alone, there were more than 800,000 foreclosure filings in the US, as unemployment continued to rise.
-Some experts say there is worse to come.
-Add on to that the fact home prices have fallen 19% from January 2009 from a year earlier, the largest drop on record for such a time frame, according to the S&P Case/Schiller Index.
+For one, many US homes are sold under foreclosure, and thus many prices marked well below what would seemingly be market value.
+For example, in the first quarter of 2009 alone, there were more than 800,000 foreclosure filings in the US, as unemployment continued to rise.

 Yap advises Australian’s buying in the US to stick near the best pockets, just as they would be advised here domestically.
 That doesn’t mean one has to buy in the city centre, but sticking along the fringes of the most popular areas will mean the recovery will hit those areas first when the cities recover, he says.
 In California, for example, he recommends bargain hunting in Beverly Hills and Orange County, despite the impression many Australians might have that they couldn’t afford to invest there.
 “The TV shows make it look like everyone is a multibillionaire there, but it’s not the case,” he says.